-For subsequent startups of the Administration Server, jump to step 7 to start the Administration Server directly with Node Manager.
+For subsequent startups of the Administration Server, go to Step 7 to start the Administration Server directly with Node Manager.

-- 1. Start the Administration Server manually by performing one of the following actions: - Run the startWebLogic script from the DOMAIN_HOME/bin directory, where DOMAIN_HOME represents the directory in which your WebLogic Server domain is configured. - Invoke WLST and use the WLST startServer command to start the Administration Server.
+- Start the Administration Server manually by performing one of the following actions: - Run the startWebLogic script from the DOMAIN_HOME/bin directory, where DOMAIN_HOME represents the directory in which your Oracle WebLogic Server domain is configured. - Invoke WLST and use the WLST startServer command to start the Administration Server. - 2. (optional) Add any additional configuration information for the Administration Server. - 3.
+Invoke WLST, if not already running.

-- (optional) Add any additional configuration information for the Administration - 3.
-Invoke WLST, if not already running. - On Windows, you can use a shortcut on the Start menu to set your environment variables and invoke WLST. - Connect WLST to the Administration Server instance using the connect command. - 5.
+On Windows, you can use a shortcut on the Start menu to set your environment variables and invoke WLST.

+- 4. Connect WLST to the Administration Server instance using the connect command. - 5.
 Establish startup information using the nmGenBootStartupProps command.
-This command generates the Node Manager property files boot.properties and startup.properties. - Shut down the Administration Server, which also disconnects WLST. - Start Node Manager.
-See Section 6.1, "Starting and Stopping Node Manager". - Invoke WLST.
-8. - Connect WLST to Node Manager using the nmConnect command. - 10.
+This command generates the Node Manager property files boot.properties and startup.properties. - 6.
+Shut down the Administration Server, which also disconnects WLST. - 7.
+Start Node Manager.
+See Starting and Stopping Node Manager. - 8.
+Invoke WLST.
+See Invoking WLST in Understanding the WebLogic Scripting Tool. - 9.
+Connect WLST to Node Manager using the nmConnect command. - 10.
 Start the Administration Server using the nmStart command.